bgeschka/monitorer/README.md

 ## This is a __work-in-progress__ monitoring application written in node

+Please note that there is no authentication mechanism at all at the moment and this should not be used in production or on the internet at all

 ## Features
 * plugin support for 4 types of monitoring for now
   * ping